 Coletta Youngers has over thirty years of experience working on issues related to women and incarceration, human rights and drug policy, international drug control policy, drug policy related developments in Latin America, and human rights and democracy in the Andean region.

-Ms. Youngers is co-editor of Drugs and Democracy in Latin America: The Impact of U.S. Policy (2004), which was described in the Journal of Politics as, “a well-researched project that cogently discusses the international and domestic contexts and provides a comprehensive and reasoned account of problems in current U.S. drug policy.”
-Also published in Spanish, the book continues to be widely quoted in current research and is used by university professors across the country.
+Ms. Youngers is co-editor of Drugs and Democracy in Latin America: The Impact of U.S. Policy (2004), which was described in the Journal of Politics as “a well-researched project that cogently discusses the international and domestic contexts and provides a comprehensive and reasoned account of problems in current U.S. drug policy.”
+Also published in Spanish, the book has been widely quoted by researchers and has been used by university professors across the country.
 She is also the author of the books, Violencia Política y Sociedad Civil en el Perú (2003) on the Peruvian human rights movement, and Thirty Years of Advocacy for Human Rights, Democracy and Social Justice (2006), on the history of WOLA (also available in Spanish).
 She is the author of numerous book chapters and has published extensively in U.S. and Latin American research publications and media.

 From 1987 to 2003, she was on the WOLA staff, and was responsible for work on the Andean Region and drug policy.
 She also founded and until 2003 directed WOLA’s Drugs, Democracy and Human Rights Project.
 Prior to joining WOLA, Ms. Youngers was a project manager at Catholic Relief Services and on the editorial staff of Latinamerica Press/Noticias Aliadas, both in Lima, Peru.
 She earned a Masters’ Degree in public affairs at Princeton University’s School of Public and International Affairs.